 These are minimum Graduate School requirements regarding virtual doctoral examinations.

-As stated in Graduate School Memorandum 13, graduate student exams must have four committee members present – the Chair, GSR (or DR), and at least one additional Graduate Faculty member.
+As stated in UW Graduate School Policy 4.2 graduate student exams must have four committee members present – the Chair, GSR (or DR), and at least one additional Graduate Faculty member.
 If any member(s) and/or the student needs to participate in an exam but cannot be physically present, the Graduate School allows for virtual examinations if the following requirements are met:

 The minimum number of required committee members must attend the examination in-person or virtually.
 If communication is broken during the examination and cannot be retrieved, thereby not fulfilling the minimum number of exam participants, the examination must be terminated and rescheduled to a later time/date.

 If the examinations are held in-person or hybrid, the Graduate School Representative (GSR) or the Departmental Representative (DR) are NOT required to participate virtually and/or in-person.